 The big tour costs a little more (about $18) and will take you to the lesser known temples (which come with slightly less tourists, too).
 Depending on the operator, this tour can be arranged more flexibly and include a temple that you wish to see, but the “basic” tour would include Preah Khan, Neak Pean, Ta Som, East Mebon, Pre Rup.

 I had only one day so I chose to get a tuk-tuk, shared the costs with a friend and left at 8am.
-By the end of the day, I was deeply impressed by what I had seen, but also totally exhausted by all the information, the heat and the rushing at the end to be back at Angkor Wat at sunset.
+By the end of the day, I was deeply impressed by what I had seen, but also totally exhausted by the heat and the rush to get back to Angkor Wat in time for sunset.

 Top 5 temples